ivantrajkov/EmployeeManagementSystem/README.md

 <h2>Problem description</h2>
 <p>
-This application is an implementation of a CRUD-operations back-end and React front-end to showcase a simple system for managing employees.<br>
+This application is an implementation of a CRUD-operations Java back-end and React front-end to showcase a simple system for managing employees.<br>
 The back-end code is following the MVC design pattern.<br>
 The application is dockerized and can be easily started using "docker compose up"
 </p>